ikrima/gamedevguide/content/blog/ecs-flecs-ue4.md

 # Bringing ECS to UE4: My experience with flecs

 Over the last couple of years, I've been using [flecs](https://github.com/SanderMertens/flecs) to bring ECS to UE4.
+Wanted to jot some thoughts, mainly as a reminder to myself of useful design principles but also share my experience with others for anyone in the same boat.

 ## TLDR on why flecs sparks joy